Exploring the sequence length bottleneck in the Transformer for Image Captioning: Method

 \subsection{Expanded Encoder}

 The encoder input consists of a collection of visual feature vectors $A = \{a_{1}, ..., a_{N}\}, \ a_{i} \in \mathbb{R}^{ d_{feature}}$ extracted by a Faster-RCNN \cite{ren2015faster}.
-Each feature is projected by means of a linear transformation followed by a ReLU function in order to adapt the dimension into the model's size $X = \{x_{1},..., x_{N}\}, \ x_{i} \in \mathbb{R}^{d_{model}}$.
-A single encoder layer consists of the expansion layer as previously described $Exp^{ENC}(x)$ and FeedForward layer both wrapped in a residual connection and a pre-layer normalization structure:
+Each feature is processed by a first linear transformation in order to adapt the dimension into the model's size $X = \{x_{1},..., x_{N}\}, \ x_{i} \in \mathbb{R}^{d_{model}}$, then it is refined by a stack of encoder layers, which consists of a expansion layer (which can be either static or dynamic) and a FeedForward layer, both wrapped in a residual connection and a pre-layer normalization structure: